josenavas/metoo/doc/rest.md

 ## /system/types

 ### GET
 List of registered types.
 Query parameter ``plugin`` will limit results to the specified plugin.

-## /system/types/relations

-### GET
-Info about the relationships between types (type system hierarchy).
+Query parameter ``format`` will specify the structure of the output format: ``list`` will be a flat list of type URIs and ``tree`` will be a JSON tree indicating the hierarchical relationship among the types.

 ## /system/types/:type